dawidd6/action-homebrew-bump-formula/README.md

-# Homebrew bump formula Github Action
+# Homebrew bump formula GitHub Action

 An action that wraps `brew bump-formula-pr` to ease the process of updating the formula on new project releases.